1159-accelerators/nebula/README.md

 - lib/nebula-stack.ts

 #### Build the App
-After you've installed the prerequisites, set your AWS profile, and created the source bucket you can simple run `npm run build` to build the application.
+After you've installed the prerequisites, set your AWS profile, and created the source bucket you can simply run `npm run build` to build the application.
 This is a cascading command that kicks off multiple other tasks in the `package.json` file.
 1. Compiles the TypeScript lambdas using [esbuild](https://esbuild.github.io/)
 2. Compiles the Quasar client